 Maximum Fee (per transaction) Description For cash withdrawals (Rs.)
 For balance inquires (Rs.)
-Cards issued under any Card Scheme except the National Card Scheme Fees charged from the customer by card issuer 30.00 7.50 Interchange fee charged by financial acquirer from the card issuer 35.00 10.00 Cards issued under National Card Scheme Fees charged from the customer by card issuer 15.00 7.50 Interchange fee charged by financial acquirer from the card issuer 20.00 10.00
+Cards issued under any Card Scheme except the National Card Scheme Fees charged from the customer by card issuer rom the customer by card issuer 30.00 Interchange fee charged by financial acquirer from the card issuer 35.00 10.00 Cards issued under National Card Scheme Fees charged from the customer by card issuer 15.00 7.50 Interchange fee charged by financial acquirer from the card issuer 20.00 10.00